Its that time of year again, and that can only mean its time for the 4th Annual BoLS Halloween Spooky Tales! Here the deal:

 The story setting can be 40k, Fantasy, or Warmachine and we want to see what you can whip up to scare, chill, and impress us all.
 Throw your best stuff in the comments, and check back all day to vote up your favorites.

-~We had a blast the first , second year, and third year so here is the default BoLS ghost story to get your creative juices flowing.
+~We had a blast the first , second, third and fourth year, so here is the default BoLS ghost story to get your creative juices flowing.
 Tell your friends, hammer out those little stories, and let’s have a happy BoLS Halloween!

 “It was the darkest night I’d ever seen.
 We was 15 light years outside the Piraeus system back in 974.M41 and the Spiders were scared.
 We’d been raised from the meanest, dirtiest scum Necromunda could offer but this night was different.
 We was hunkered down in the icy dark in a blasted out derelict ship we homed in on.
 We calmed our nerves with drink and lho-sticks, dancing shadows from our lum-strips casting crazed shadows that cavorted through the wreckage.
 One by one the Spiders were dying.